adnan8055/Python_Final_Project_Group-2/README.md

 These are the awesome details about titanic dataset page.

-I am Adnan and my team member khaja.
+I am Adnan and my team member khaja collectively created the database.

 # The below details are about the columns in our dataset.